Geology of the Northland Region: Northland Allochthon

 In Early Miocene times (24–21 Ma), a series of thrust sheets was emplaced over Northland, extending as far south as the Kaipara Harbour and Albany areas.
 The rocks came from the northeast (perhaps beyond the Vening Meinesz Fracture Zone), and were emplaced in reverse order, but the right way up.
 The original rocks are of Cretaceous to Oligocene age (90–25 Ma), and include mudstone, limestone and basalt lava.
 These rocks outcrop around Silverdale, Warkworth, and Wellsford, reaching as far south as Albany.
 The allochthon includes displaced Te Kuiti group rocks.
 The basalt lava of the Tangihua Complex is believed to represent sea floor, that has been obducted onto Northland to form high standing massifs, such as the Reinga, Ahipara, Warawara, Mangakahia, and Maungataniwha massifs.
 Isolated bodies of serpentine occur at North Cape, and south of Maungaturoto.

 The Northland and East Cape Allochthons are assumed to constitute part of a single allochthon, that have later separated, due to the clockwise rotation of the eastern part of the North Island, relative to the western part.

 Early Miocene volcanism

 A subduction-related volcanic belt became active to the west of the current land in Northland in Miocene times (23 Ma), and gradually moved south down to Taranaki.
 It produced mainly andesitic stratovolcanoes.
 Most of these volcanoes have been eroded, but remnants form the Waipoua Plateau (basaltic, 19–18 Ma), and Waitākere Ranges (andesitic, 22–16 Ma).

 An eastern volcanic belt formed mainly andesitic volcanoes around Karikari (22.3–19.8 Ma), Whangaroa (20.5–17.5 Ma), Whangarei Heads (21.5–16.1 Ma), Bream Head, and created the Hen and Chicken Islands (19.5–16.5 Ma).

 Waitemata sandstone

-Miocene volcanoes and the Northland Allochthon eroded to form the Waitemata sandstone, between Whangarei and Auckland, on the eastern side of Northland.
+Miocene volcanoes and the Northland Allochthon eroded to form the Waitemata sandstone, between Whangārei and Auckland, on the eastern side of Northland.